serverless/serverless/docs/tutorial.md

 <iframe width="700" height="394" src="https://www.youtube.com/embed/dMVfqCTzuwk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-This guide helps you create and deploy a REST API with Serverless Framework and AWS.
+This guide helps you create and deploy an HTTP API with Serverless Framework and AWS.

 We won't be going deep into the details behind why we are doing what we are doing; this guide is meant to help you get this API up and running so you can see the value of Serverless as fast as possible and decide from there where you want to go next.
 We will provide links to more details where appropriate if you want to dive deeper into specific topics.